-We also host retreat weekends as well as retreat days for our full-time students.
-These weekends and days away have proven invaluable, providing time and space for rest and reflection.
+We also host retreat weekends for our undergraduate and postgraduate students.
+These weekends away have proven invaluable, providing time and space for rest and reflection.

 St Mellitus College regularly hosts a number of trips, including a pilgrimage to the Holy Land, to Rome, and to Rwanda.
 These trips, once again, provide an invaluable context for relationships across the college as well as with tutors.